Tariq-Hommadi/Neural-Network-Tasks/README.md

 # Neural-Network-Tasks

-Here are taskes implemnted using Neural Network approach such as:
+Here are some taskes implemnted using Neural Network approach such as:
 -CNN
 -RNN
 ...